 I've been using pressure cookers for almost 40 years and wouldn't wish to be without one.
 They are great devices for creating easy, healthy and tasty meals in a short amount of time.
-That said, they do also have their limitations and challenges.
+That said, they do also have their limitations and present certain challenges.

 This article looks at the pros and cons of pressure cooking.